Chanmina: 1998–2015: Early life

 Mina Otomonai was born in South Korea, to a Japanese father and a South Korean mother, and lived in South Korea until she was three years old.
 As her mother is a professional ballerina, she spent her childhood traveling around South Korea, Japan and the United States.
-Due to her mother's influence, Chanmina learned ballet and violin from a young age.
+Due to her mother's influence, Chanmina began learning ballet, piano and violin from the age of three.

 Moving to Nerima, Tokyo during her elementary school years, she discovered the song "Day by Day" (2008) by Korean band Big Bang, and felt moved by the song, inspiring her to become a rapper.
 Chanmina originally planned to move to South Korea to become a K-pop musician in her second year of high school, however her friend, female rapper Messhi, convinced her to stay in Japan.

 2016–2017: Career beginnings and major label debut

 In 2016, Chanmina participated in Bazooka!!!
 Kōkōsei Rap Senshūken, a high school rap competition broadcast on BS Sky Perfect!, and her independently released debut single "Miseinen" featuring Messhi, managed to top iTunes Japan's hip-hop song rankings chart.
 She was a featured artist on TeddyLoid's 2016 single "Daikirai", which was her first major label release.

 In January 2017, Chanmina signed a major label record deal with Victor Entertainment.
 Her solo major label debut single "Fxxker" was released on February 1, 2017, followed by her debut studio album Miseinen on March 8, 2017.
 Her debut studio album was mildly successful upon its release, peaking at number 59 on the Oricon Albums Chart and number 27 on the Billboard Japan Hot Albums chart.
 In the same year, Chanmina released her first extended play (EP) Chocolate, which was recorded in Los Angeles.
 The EP became her first top-ten album, peaking at number ten on the Hot Albums chart.
 She later appeared as a featured artist on Mivyavi's "No Thanks Ya" from his 2017 studio album, Samurai Sessions Vol. 2.